 All developers are goal-driven, but this is especially true for learners.
-A learner will download Roblox Studio with an experience in mind, such as designing an obstacle course (an "obby") to play in with their friends.
+A learner will download Roblox Studio (the creation environment for the Roblox platform) with an experience in mind, such as designing an obstacle course to play in with their friends.

-Control of this work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons Attribution 4.0 International License.